ESR-LSRI/2023_NoahL/ESR_LSRI/README.md

-Requires "data" folder in the same directory to function correctly.
+Requires "alldata" folder in the same directory to function correctly.